Blog Banner SVG

 A key duty of partners is to act in good faith and prioritize the best interests of the firm.
 Any actions that damage trust or tarnish the firm’s reputation violate this duty.
 This responsibility lies at the heart of the rights and duties of partners as outlined in the Partnership Act 1932.

 Every partner must contribute to the capital of the firm as agreed upon in the partnership agreement.
 If a partner fails to contribute, they could face legal consequences, and their share of the profits could be affected.
-To avoid such legal consequences, a firm must have a well-drafted partnership deed.
+To avoid such legal consequences of a partnership deed, a firm must have a well-drafted document.

 Along with sharing profits, partners are also responsible for sharing the firm’s losses.
 Unless otherwise agreed, losses are typically distributed in the same ratio as the profits.
 This is another important aspect of the rights and duties of partners.